I've said it before and I'll say it again: parenting is

 As I've said above again and again, parenting is challenging AF.
 I've learned and grown in ways I didn't even know were possible since becoming a parent.
 I know it's easy to assume I have my sh*t together, but I'm honestly just as log as everyone else is when it comes to parenting.

-What parents really, really need is for you to be kind to us.
+really need is for you to be kind to us.
 We're figuring this entire thing out as we go.